manwar/perlweeklychallenge-club/challenge-282/atschneid/README.md

 ```((\d)\g-1{2})(?!\g-1)``` this will match a decimal followed by 2 more of the same decimal value, followed by anything except the same value (as a non-consuming, non-capturing lookahead).
 This makes sure that we don't match the start of a sequence of the same decimal values that is longer than 3.
 Combined with the first part of the regex, this is the part that will capture the GI (and the decimal value).

 I never really did much with lookaheads before.
 I was aware they existed but I never had a good use case for them.
 They turned out to be pretty intuitive.
-Originally I tried to use a lookbehind for the first part of the regex, but I couldn't get that to work (and suspect it was doomed anyway without some acrobatics).
+Originally I tried to use a lookbehind for the first part of the regex, but I couldn't get that to work (and suspect it was doomed anyway, without some acrobatics).
 Covering the first part with a lookahead wasn't too bad once I had the idea.

 This whole match is global so it should capture GIs, plus some other stuff, as many times as they are found.